 (iii) Authors' address or addresses (affiliation, including department's name for the universities, postal code, city, country, fax number and e-mail address).

-(iv) A one-sentence summary stating the main finding(s) (no more than three sentences).
+(iv) A summary stating the main finding(s) (no more than three sentences).

 (v) Main text, first paragraph not indented, double-line spacing.